SupriyaMishra739/SupriyaMishra739/README.md

 - 🛠️ **Anything Else?** – Who knows?
 The repository count is only going up! 📈

 ## 🌱 Let's Connect!
-- 💬 Open to discussions, collaborations, and tech talks!
+- 💬 Open to tech discussions and collaborations!
 - 📩 Feel free to **DM me** for anything tech-related.